Service-Direct/php-partners-sdk/README.md

-# php-marketplace-sdk
+# php-partners-sdk
-A PHP library for integration with Service Direct's Marketplace API
+A PHP library for integration with Service Direct's Partners API

 See the `examples` directory for the usage.
 * Use the `examples\request-bid.php` file to get a bid for a service category, and a zip code